xiaohw7/cgmoi/README.md

 - Another way of accelerating stepper motor is do gradually quicken pulses sent to motor (ramping).
 Code is in `Stepper_motor_driver3.ino`.

+- Another sketch based on is conjured up Stepper_motor_driver2.ino is conjured up with the intention of enabling user to input number of steps the user wishes the stepper motor to rotate.
+Code is in `rotate_topplate.ino`.
+Starting position of stepper motor when user first uploads the code is always regarded as the origin.
+User can instruct stepper motor to rotate to a specific position that is a certain number of steps away from the origin.
+Positive steps are in the clockwise direction from the origin while negative steps are in the counter clockwise direction from the origin.
+Note that location of origin stays the same the whole time while using the code and only changes if user resets the Arduino or uploads the code again.

 - Stepper motor to use 36V from power supply.

 - [Stepper motor driver datasheet](https://onedrive.live.com/?authkey=%21AlhODXygXZWnhUQ&cid=0008E16A592663A6&id=8E16A592663A6%2129431&parId=8E16A592663A6%2129388&o=OneUp)